Fast adoption

 Start tracking without a long rollout

-People can start a timer, add time later, and keep their work tied to the right client or project without learning a complicated workflow first.
+People can start tracking, add time later, and keep their work tied to the right project, team, or client without learning a complicated workflow first.

 Small teams